gofynd/fdk-client-swift/documentation/platform/CATALOG.md

 [GetAutocompleteWordsData](#GetAutocompleteWordsData)

-A successful response contains the data of the autocomplete with its specific ID.
-See example below or refer `GetAutocompleteWordsResponseSchema` for details
+A successful response contains the data of the autocomplete config with UID.
+See example below or refer `GetAutocompleteWordsDataSchema` for details